tuvo1106/aws-primer/aws/certified_solutions_architect.md

 - Snapshots are incremental, only changes made since the last snapshot are moved to S3.
 - Initial Snapshot of an EC2 instance will take longer to create than subsequent Snapshots.
 - You can take Snapshots while the instance is running.
+- Data is replicated across AZs in the region and (optionally) internationally.

 ---

 #### _EBS Introduction_

+- EBS supports a maximum per-instance throughput of 1,750 MiB/s and 80,000 IOPS.
+If you need more... instance volumes.
 - **What is IOPS?** - Input/Output per second.
 It is the speed at which non-contiguous reads and writes can be performed on a storage medium.
 High I/O = lots of small fast reads and writes.
 - **What is Throughput?** - The data transfer rate to and from the storage medium in megabytes per second.
 - **What is Bandwidth?** - - The measurement of the total possible speed of data movement along the network.